nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ### Delete Command - Delete a Question

-Deletes a task by its index.
+Deletes a question by its index.

 The Command first invokes the QuestionList.viewQuestionByIndex method to determine if the index refers to a valid question, failing which it will return an error message.